 It’s easy to confuse tax deductions and tax credits.
 After all, they have the same general objectives: saving money and protecting profitability.
 But the two are very different.

 Tax deductions and tax credits lower your tax bill in very different ways.
 The former directly impact your taxable income.
 The less money you claim to make, the fewer taxes you will have to pay.
-If you report business income on your personal tax return, tax deductions can also lower your tax bill by putting you into a lower personal tax bracket.
+If you report business income on your personal tax return, tax deductions can lower your tax bill by putting you into a lower personal tax bracket.

 Another significant difference is that deductions usually come from very typical business expenses.
 This can include inventory, utilities, rent, and even advertising.